-Janice, an early childhood specialist, and Marta, a caseworker worked together at the Child Guidance Center, a division of the Children’s Hospital of Philadelphia where they assisted substance abused families and their children.
+Janice, an early childhood specialist, and Marta, a caseworker worked together at the Child Guidance Center, a division of the Children’s Hospital of Philadelphia where they assisted substance abusing parents and their children.
 Offering information published in mainstream parenting magazines, their parents said to them, “We don’t parent like this.”

 In addition, the lack of minority faces in parenting magazines was another issue and that’s when they decided to start Successful Black Parenting magazine.
 They funded the publication with loans and credit cards.
 The magazine won many prestigious awards and was well received by the community, medical personnel, those working with urban families and well-established advertisers.
 They soon realized they had just enough seed money to fail, only about $30k, and needed much more but didn’t have the connections to make it happen.
 They closed the magazine in 1998.

-Janice Robinson-Celeste is a businesswoman, journalist, author, school teacher, entrepreneur, mother and is one of the original founders of Successful Black Parenting magazine.
+Janice Robinson-Celeste is a businesswoman, author, school teacher, entrepreneur, mother and is one of the original founders and journalists at Successful Black Parenting magazine.

-She is a contributing writer for the Huffington Post, is a published author of two parenting books, Pride & Joy by Simon & Schuster and Making A Supermodel: A Parents’ Guide.
-Janice has a degree in Early Childhood Education and holds and a master’s degree in business.
+She is a contributing writer for the Huffington Post, is a published author of two parenting books, Pride & Joy by Simon & Schuster and Making A Supermodel: A Parents’ Guide and the author of several children's books, including BIG Kid.
+Janice has a degree in Early Childhood Education and a master’s degree in business.

 Janice Robinson-Celeste, MBA